munober/munober.github.io/docs/reading.markdown

 5. Moby-Dick [Herman Melville]
 6. Walden [Henry David Thoreau]
 7. Principles for Dealing with the Changing World Order [Ray Dalio]
+8. For Whom The Bell Tolls [Ernest Hemingway]
+9. To Kill a Mockingbird [Harper Lee]

 **2021**